AntonMatiiv/Yeast_nanopore/README.md

 ### Genome polishing
 #### Data preprocessing

+The original purpose of nanopolish is to improve the consensus accuracy of an assembly of Oxford Nanopore Technology sequencing reads.
 Nanopolish needs access to the signal-level data measured by the nanopore sequencer.
 To begin, we need to create an index readdb file that links read ids with their signal-level data in the FAST5 files:

 ```nanopolish index -d ./uncleaned_fast5 yeast_rmdup.fastq.gz```